bemanproject/task/docs/P3796-task-issues.md

 originally raised on a Discord chat where multiple of the authors of sender/receiver components coordinate the work).
-Other concerns were raised separately (and the phrasing isn't exactly that of the originaly, e.g., because it was stated in a different language).
+Other concerns were raised separately (and the phrasing isn't exactly that of the originally, e.g., because it was stated in a different language).
 I became aware of all but one of these concerns after the poll by LWG to forward the proposal for inclusion into C++26.
 The rest of this section discusses these concerns: